 How to Take a Medical Transcription Program

-- Taking the AHDI-approved certificate program will provide students with an in-depth understanding of medical terminology.
+- The AHDI-approved certificate program will train students to understand medical terminology.

-- After learning medical terminologies, the first certification to obtain is the Registered Healthcare Documentation Specialist (RHDS), a nationally recognized credential that signifies excellence in healthcare documentation.
+- After learning medical terminologies, the first certification to obtain is the Registered Healthcare Documentation Specialist (RHDS), which signifies excellence in healthcare documentation.

-- After gaining two years of experience in the healthcare industry, the second credential to obtain is Certified Healthcare Documentation Specialist (CHDS).
-This credential demonstrates advanced knowledge and skills in healthcare documentation.
+- The following certification after gaining two years of experience in the healthcare industry is Certified Healthcare Documentation Specialist (CHDS).
+This credential shows that you have advanced knowledge and skills in healthcare documentation.

-- Once you’ve aced the CHDS exam, you’ll be all set to work as a certified healthcare documentation specialist or more commonly known as a medical transcriptionist.
-With your newfound expertise, you’ll be able to provide top-notch care to patients in need.
+- Once you pass the CHDS exam, you will be ready to work as a certified healthcare documentation specialist—commonly known as a medical transcriptionist.
+By acquiring this expertise, you’ll be able to provide patients with the best care possible.

-- Update your resume to reflect your newly completed certificate program in transcription and your experience transcribing professional audio files.
-In addition, your two AHDI-approved certifications will help you land a job.
+- Update your resume to reflect your new certification in transcription and your experience transcribing professional audio files.
+In addition, having your two AHDI-approved credentials will increase the likelihood that they’ll hire you.

 Does Medical Transcription Certification Expire?

-Recertifying ensures that transcriptionists stay up-to-date on the latest changes in the field and maintain their proficiency in transcribing doctors’ notes.
-It also lets employers know they are hiring qualified individuals who can provide high-quality transcription services.
+Recertifying helps to keep transcriptionists up-to-date on the latest changes in the field and maintain their proficiency in transcribing doctors’ notes.
+It tells employers that they are hiring qualified individuals who can transcribe accurately.

-Becoming RHDS certified is a great way to further your career in the healthcare industry.
-It shows that you are dedicated to your craft and are willing to go the extra mile to provide excellent service.
-If you are considering becoming certified, be sure to research and find a program that fits your needs.
+Becoming RHDS certified will help advance your career in the healthcare industry.
+It proves that you are willing to go the extra mile for your craft and shows your dedication.
+When you are considering becoming certified, make sure you research various programs and find one that meets your needs.